Abaqa Khan

 Abaqa Khan (27 February 1234 – 4 April 1282, Абаха/Абага хан (Khalkha Cyrillic), (Traditional script), "paternal uncle", also transliterated Abaġa), was the second Mongol ruler (Ilkhan) of the Ilkhanate.
 The son of Hulagu Khan and Lady Yesünčin and the grandson of Tolui, he reigned from 1265 to 1282 and was succeeded by his brother Ahmed Tekuder.
-Much of Abaqa's reign was consumed with civil wars in the Mongol Empire, such as those between the Ilkhanate and the northern khanate of the Golden Horde.
-Abaqa also engaged in unsuccessful attempts at invading Syria, which included the Second Battle of Homs.
+Much of Abaqa's reign was consumed with civil wars in the Mongol Empire, such as those between the Ilkhanate and the northern khanate of the Golden Horde, and the Chagatai Khanate in Central Asia.
+Abaqa also engaged in unsuccessful attempts at invading Syria under the Mamluk Sultanate, which included the Second Battle of Homs.

 Life

 Abaqa was born in Mongolia on 27 February 1234, son of Ilkhanate founder Hulagu Khan.
 Abaqa was a Buddhist.
 A favoured son of Hulagu, he was made governor of Turkestan.

 Hulagu died from illness in 1265.
 Before his death, he had been negotiating with the Byzantine Emperor Michael VIII Palaiologos to add a daughter of the Byzantine imperial family to Hulagu's number of wives.
 Michael VIII had selected his illegitimate daughter Maria Palaiologina, who was dispatched in 1265, escorted by the abbot of Pantokrator monastery, Theodosius de Villehardouin.
 Historian Steven Runciman relates how she was accompanied by the Patriarch Euthymius of Antioch.
 Since Hulagu died before she arrived, she was instead married to Hulagu's son, Abaqa.
 He received her hand in marriage when he was installed as Ilkhan.
 When Hulagu's wife Doquz Khatun also died in 1265, the role of spiritual leader transferred to Maria, who was called "Despina Khatun" by the Mongols.

 It was Abaqa who decided that the permanent location for the Ilkhanate capital would be Tabriz, which was in the northwestern grasslands that the Mongols preferred.

 Abaqa took power four months after the death of his father, and then spent the next several months redistributing fiefs and governorships.

 Some of the coins from Abaqa's era display the Christian cross, and bear in Arabic the Christian inscription "In the name of the Father, the Son and the Holy Spirit, only one God".